World of Delight: On filming

-Synopsis
+Plot

-Nobuyuki Sakisaka is a businessman who sometimes works at the hospital as a helper.
-While cleaning out his parents' house, he found a book he once loved, but noticed that only the bottom volume was missing.
-As he reads through the upper and middle volumes, he can't help but feel compelled to read the lower volume.
-Curious about the contents of the second volume, I searched the Internet and found the website "Raintree Country," of which Hitomi is the administrator. he was so moved by the comments he read on the site that he couldn't help but send a message to Hitomi.
-Hitomi replied, and the two had a great time talking about their favorite works.
+Businessman Nobuyuki Sakisaka sometimes helps out at the hospital.
+While cleaning out his parents' house, he finds a book he once loved, but notices the bottom volume is missing.
+As he reads through the upper and middle volumes, he feels compelled to read the lower volume.
+Searching the internet he finds the website "Raintree Country," of which Hitomi is administrator.
+He is moved by the comments on the site to message Hitomi.
+Hitomi replies, and they enjoy talking about their favorite works.

-Nobuyuki wanted to meet Hitomi and told her that he wanted to see her, but then she stopped replying.
-Nobuyuki, who really wanted to meet Hitomi, waited for a while, but Hitomi actually had a handicap in her hearing and did not want to meet him.
-Hitomi had a hard life because of her ear disorder.
-However, her life changes little by little when she meets Nobuyuki, who cares about Hitomi as a woman.
+Nobuyuki tells Hitomi he wants to meet her, but she stops replying.
+Hitomi has had a hard life because of her hearing handicap and is reluctant to meet people.
+Her life changes little by little when she meets Nobuyuki, who cares about Hitomi as a woman.